mnot/I-D/rfc5988bis/draft.md

 indicates that the root resource ("/") is related to this resource with the extension relation type "http://example.net/foo".

+This link:

+    Link: </terms>; rel="copyright"; anchor="#foo"

+indicates that the linked copyright terms only apply to the portion of the document indicated by the (media type-specific) fragment identifier "foo".

 The example below shows an instance of the Link header field encoding multiple links, and also the use of RFC 5987 encoding to encode both non-ASCII characters and language information.